renderorange/weather-api/README.txt

 The http library is used but is included through nodejs core.
 No additional installation is required.

-The moment library is also used and must be installed via npm (or whatever other way you'd prefer).
+The moment library is also used.
+Moment is defined in the package.json file within the project's base dir, and can be installed via npm.

+    $ npm install

 # AUTHOR

-Blaine Motsinger
+Blaine Motsinger <blaine@renderorange.com>